We are here for you!

 Faculty and Staff Services

-The Counseling Center (CC) understands the important role faculty and staff play in the general well-being of students.
+The Counseling Services (CS) understands the important role faculty and staff play in the general well-being of students.
 We are pleased to provide several services in support of creating the best possible environment for our students:

-- Consultation - The CC is happy to provide consultation to faculty and staff on a variety of emotional and behavioral issues affecting students.
+- Consultation - The CS is happy to provide consultation to faculty and staff on a variety of emotional and behavioral issues affecting students.

 - Outreach Services - We can arrange to visit your class and present on a variety of topics: counseling services overview, sexual assault awareness, healthy relationships, stress in college, guided relaxation, internet safety, and more!

-- Trainings/Workshops - The CC provides trainings on SOBI, Veterans Transitioning to the Classroom, and other topics directly to faculty and staff.
+- Trainings/Workshops - The CS provides trainings on SOBI, Veterans Transitioning to the Classroom, and other topics directly to faculty and staff.
 Please consider a training for your next department or division meeting!

 Strategies of Behavior Intervention (SOBI)